lino-framework/book/docs/specs/tickets.rst

         should talk about it.
 And even before talking with her, I'd like to have a look at the code in order to estimate whether it is difficult or not, so I set the state of #904 to ToDo.

-        Wouldn't it be preferrable to replace the :attr:`duplicate_of field by a :class:`LinkType
-        <lino_xl.lib.tickets.choicelists.LinkTypes>` called
-        "Duplicated/Duplicated by"?
-No. We had this before and preferred the field, because a field is at least one click less, and because we *want* users to define a clear hiearchy with a clear root ticket.
-You can have a group of tickets which are all direct or indirect duplicates of this "root of all other problems".

     .. attribute:: deadline